ethereum/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 ################################################################################
 Frequently Asked Questions
 ################################################################################
 * **What is Ethereum?** Ethereum is a decentralized smart contracts platform that is powered by a cryptocurrency called Ether.
-A good starting point to learn more about its workings would be the Wiki at https://github.com/ethereum/wiki/wiki/What-is-Ethereum .
+A good starting point to learn more about its workings would be the `Wiki <https://github.com/ethereum/wiki/wiki/What-is-Ethereum>`_.

 * **I have heard of Ethereum, but what are Geth, Mist, Ethminer, Mix, and AlethOne?**
   As you already know, Ethereum is the blockchain-based smart contract platform that this Wiki describes.
 Akin to Bitcoin, Ethereum needs miners to solve cryptographic puzzles to confirm transactions and bring cryptocurrency into existence, nodes to witness and record any transactions/computations made and 'wallets' to initiate transactions/computations.